chople19/BPA-2014-PHS-435/Readme.md

 ## A World of Adventure, A Lifetime of Memories
 #### Design From Viewpoint of a Travel Agency
 Created By:
-Luke Foldenauer,
-Ulises Hernandez,
-Calvin Hopple,
+Luke Foldenauer, Ulises Hernandez, Calvin Hopple, and Kameron Ray.
-Kameron Ray

 ##### Goals
 * 4 Pages Minimum